Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Application to filtering

 The object of interest is the filtering distribution.
 For any $k\in\mathbb{N}$ we define the filtering expectation:

-Note that the fact that $\varphi$ and $g(\cdot,y)$ are bounded (for any $y\in\mathsf{Y}$) ensure that the filter is well-defined, but these assumptions are not needed in general -- again we seek to simplify the discussion.
+Note that the fact that $\varphi$ and $g(\cdot,y)$ are bounded (for any $y \in \mathbb{R}^N $) ensure that the filter is well-defined, but these assumptions are not needed in general -- again we seek to simplify the discussion.
 We will compute a numerical approximation of \eqref{eq:filt} sequentially in time, as an exact computation is seldom possible.

-In practice we often cannot simulate from $Q(z,\cdot)$ and/or we may not have an explicit expression for the density of $Q(z,\cdot)$ or an unbiased estimate of such density.
-One of the afore-mentioned properties is needed in order to deploy numerical methods which are used in the approximation of the filter \eqref{eq:filt} in continuous-time (see e.g.~\cite{mlpf} for an explanation).
+In practice we often cannot (i) simulate from $Q(z,\cdot)$ and/or we may not have an (ii) explicit expression for the density of $Q(z,\cdot)$ or (iii) an unbiased estimate of such density.
+One of the afore-mentioned properties (i)-(iii) is needed in order to deploy numerical methods which are used in the approximation of the filter \eqref{eq:filt} in continuous time (see e.g.~\cite{mlpf} for an explanation).
 Therefore we consider time discretization via the weak second order method \eqref{eq:scheme}, with step-size $\Delta_{\ell}=2^{-\ell}$.
-Now, for any starting point $z\in\mathbb{R}^N$ and ending at a time 1 we denote the time discretised transition kernel as $Q^{[\ell]}(z,\cdot)$, for instance

-where we have modified the notation of the expectation operator to $\mathbb{E}^{[\ell]}[\cdot]$ to emphasize dependence on the discretization level.
-We then consider the approximation of the time discretised filter, $k\in\mathbb{N}$:
+Now, for any starting point $z\in\mathbb{R}^N$ and ending at a time 1 we denote the time discretised transition kernel as $Q^{[\ell]}(z,\cdot)$, for instance, $ \textstyle \mathbb{E}^{[\ell]}[\varphi(\bar{X}_1)] = \int_{\mathbb{R}^N}\varphi(x_1)Q^{[\ell]}(x,dx_1), $ where we have modified the notation of the expectation operator to $\mathbb{E}^{[\ell]}[\cdot]$ to emphasize dependence on the discretization level.
+We consider the approximation of the time discretised filter, $k\in\mathbb{N}$:

-Note, to clarify, the R.H.S.~of the above equation can be alternatively written as
+Note, to clarify, the R.H.S.~of the above equation can be alternatively written as:

 where $x_0=x$.
 Even with time discretization, one still needs to resort to numerical methods to approximate \eqref{eq:disc_filt}.